 In my opinion, you should allow for at least four hours.
 Fortunately, you can take a break whenever you want in the unique inner garden cafe area.

 It also goes without saying, that there is no way that I can write about everything in the National Archaeological Museum of Athens.
 It would take a volume of books at least!
-Instead, I will write about my two favourite sections of the museum.
+Instead, I will mention some of the highlights you shouldn't miss while there.

-I am a firm believer that whilst ancient civilisations may not have been more technologically advanced, their levels of craftsmanship were much higher than they are today.
+I am a firm believer that whilst ancient civilizations may not have been more technologically advanced, their levels of craftsmanship were much higher than they are today.

 To me, the prehistoric collection shows this off beautifully, especially with the incredible grave goods found in Mycenae.